 The main surgical procedure used is called a laparoscopic Nissen fundoplication (LNF).
 This procedure is carried out using keyhole surgery and tightens the ring of muscle at the bottom of the oesophagus.

-Alternative techniques have been developed recently including the LINX band which we, at The Best of Health, reported on last year.
+Alternative techniques have been developed recently including the LINX band which we, at The Best of Health, reported on.
 You can read about it by clicking on the link above.

 What foods that trigger heartburn should I avoid?